 What is depression?

 Most people sometimes feel unhappy, sad, miserable or just down.
-Depression is different from that, in the sense that a person feels down for a longer period of time and the feeling involves the person’s total being.
+Depression is different from that, in the sense that a person feels down for a more extended period of time, and the feeling involves the person’s total being.
 It means we are emotionally unhealthy.
 Depression is a normal response to abnormal life experiences.
 The symptoms are a messenger of a deeper problem.

 “We have been systematically misinformed about what depression and anxiety are.
 What if depression is, in fact, a form of grief—for our own lives not being as they should?
 What if it is a form of grief for the connections we have lost, yet still need?”